-For our craft, each child drew a character’s name from a bucket.
+For our party craft, each child drew a character’s name from a pail.
 Then they made a “costume” by crafting a t-shirt to look like their character.
-Each bucket had all the supplies each guest needed, plus an image of the character so they understood the look.
+Each pail had all the supplies each guest needed, plus an image of the character glued to the pail so they understood the look.

 After snacks and cake, we played games.
 First up was a sack race, followed by football.
 (And yes, we pulled the football away from Charlie Brown – with warning!)
 Finally, we played Silly String, which was a huge hit.

 Each child took home his or her t-shirt craft, plus a favor.
 Inside the favor boxes were gumballs in our colors, and a plush Peanuts character clip-on.